AbhayAyare/Social-Media-Trend-Tracker/README.md

-Here's the README.md content for your project.
-You can copy this into README.md in your repository.

 # 📊 Social Media Trend Tracker

 A comprehensive data analytics project that analyzes social media trends, sentiment, and emerging topics using **NLP** and **machine learning**.
 Track Twitter and Reddit data to gain real-time insights into public opinion and trending topics.